21 Oct Could you be my Business Partner? This creative mind needs your business brain…

 As Founder and Creative Director, I will take charge of product development, content production (physical tools and online resources), event production, collaborations, press, PR and also offer my services as an expert Gentle Protest and Craftivism consultant.

-However, I’m looking for a Partner to be Business Manager with a passion for sustainable, ethical business, a talent for seeking out commercial opportunities and a nose for innovative strategic management.
+However, I’m looking for a Partner to be Business Manager with a passion for sustainable, ethical business, a talent for seeking out commercial opportunities without losing our values and a nose for innovative strategic management.
 Together we’ll turn ideas into viable products and propel the Craftivist Collective to the places I can’t reach alone.

 I strongly believe in diversity, inclusivity, compassion and openness, and actively campaign against unjust discrimination.
 Therefore, I want to stress that this job offer is open to all who meet the professional experience requirements outlined below regardless of formal educational certifications.
 Applicants of all ages, gender identities, ethnicities and socio-economic backgrounds are warmly welcomed.